Yipara logoYipara

 BCS 6: Slightly Overweight

 The earliest overweight stage — and the easiest to correct.
 Visual signs: ribs palpable but require more than light pressure; waist is visible from above but less defined than ideal; abdominal tuck is reduced or absent; there may be a small fat pad at the belly beyond the normal primordial pouch.
 BCS 6 is very common post-spay/neuter (metabolic rate drops 20–30%), in indoor cats without active play, and as cats transition from young adult to middle-aged (4–7 years).
 Many owners don't recognize BCS 6 because the cat still looks "normal" — but this is the time to act.
 What to do: no vet visit required if otherwise healthy.
 (1) Weigh all food with a kitchen scale — measuring cups underestimate by up to 30%.
 (2) Reduce daily food by 10%.
 (3) Add two 10–15 minute interactive play sessions daily (wand toy, laser).
 (4) Cut treats to ≤5% of daily calories or eliminate entirely.
 (5) Switch to wet/canned food if currently on dry-only — wet food has fewer calories per gram and provides hydration.
 (6) Recheck BCS in 4 weeks.
 Goal: return to BCS 5 within 2–3 months.
 Target loss: no more than 1–2% body weight per week.
-Never cut more than 20% of calories at once — hepatic lipidosis risk.
+Never cut more than 20% of calories at once — fatty liver concerns risk.

 BCS 7: Overweight

 Clinically overweight — carries real health consequences in cats.
 Visual signs: ribs difficult to feel even with firm pressure (buried under fat); no visible waist from above — body is a rounded tube; belly may be pendulous beyond the primordial pouch; fat deposits over hips and at base of tail.
 Estimates suggest 35–50% of pet cats in Western countries are overweight or obese.
 HEALTH RISKS specific to cats at BCS 7+: (1) DIABETES: obese cats have a 3–5× higher risk of developing feline type 2 diabetes — fat tissue causes insulin resistance.
 Some diabetic cats can go into remission with weight loss.
-(2) HEPATIC LIPIDOSIS RISK: any illness that reduces appetite in an obese cat can trigger rapid-onset fatty liver disease.
+(2) fatty liver concerns RISK: any illness that reduces appetite in an obese cat can trigger rapid-onset fatty liver concerns.
 (3) JOINT DISEASE: arthritis is common and often silent in cats (they mask pain).
 (4) URINARY: obese male cats have higher risk of urethral obstruction.
-(5) GROOMING: cats who cannot reach their lower back or base of tail due to belly girth develop matting and skin disease.
+(5) GROOMING: cats who cannot reach their lower back or base of tail due to belly girth develop matting and skin concerns.
 What to do: vet visit within a week for baseline bloodwork (thyroid, blood glucose, kidney and liver panels).
 Weight loss plan: 10–15% caloric reduction from CURRENT intake; high-protein wet food (aim for 200–250 kcal/day for typical overweight cat); structured play twice daily; recheck BCS every 4 weeks.
 Target: 1–2% body weight per week maximum.

 BCS 8–9: Obese

 Obesity — requires veterinary intervention.
 Visual signs at BCS 8–9: ribs not palpable under thick fat layer; no waist from any angle; massive belly hangs down (well beyond normal primordial pouch); fat deposits form rolls over the neck, shoulders, and base of tail; waddling gait; extreme exercise intolerance (may refuse to play at all); difficulty grooming — the lower back, base of tail, and perineal area may be soiled.
-At BCS 9, cats may have fat-fold dermatitis (skin infections in deep fat rolls), breathing difficulty when resting, and may vocalize when moved or handled due to joint pain.
-MEDICAL EMERGENCIES to watch for in obese cats: (1) Hepatic lipidosis — if the cat stops eating for ANY reason, this is now an emergency because fat mobilization into the liver happens rapidly.
+At BCS 9, cats may have fat-fold skin irritation (skin infections in deep fat rolls), breathing difficulty when resting, and may vocalize when moved or handled due to joint pain.
+MEDICAL EMERGENCIES to watch for in obese cats: (1) fatty liver concerns — if the cat stops eating for ANY reason, this is now an emergency because fat mobilization into the liver happens rapidly.
 (2) Diabetic ketoacidosis — if the cat is lethargic, vomiting, and not eating, suspect this.
 (3) Respiratory distress — fat around the chest wall restricts breathing especially when the cat lies on its side.
 What to do: veterinary consultation required.
-Do NOT attempt aggressive caloric restriction at home — the hepatic lipidosis risk is REAL.
+Do NOT attempt aggressive caloric restriction at home — the fatty liver concerns risk is REAL.
 Prescription weight management diets (Hill's Metabolic, Royal Canin Satiety for Cats) are formulated to achieve weight loss while maintaining nutrition.
 Monthly vet weigh-ins and BCS checks are required.
 All household members must be aligned — one person sneaking extra food undermines the entire program.

 Is your cat overweight, or is it just the primordial pouch?